 How to Establish Nonprofit Salary Levels

-Deciding on a fair salary for your paid employees isn’t easy.
+Deciding on a fair salary for your nonprofit employees isn’t easy.
 Compensation levels in nonprofits range from hardly anything to six-figure salaries at large-budget organizations.
 (Keep in mind, however, that large nonprofits represent only a small percentage of active nonprofits.)

-Factors that affect nonprofit salary
+Consider factors that affect salary

 Experience and education: Someone with ten years of experience can command higher compensation than someone just beginning his career.
 Education levels also affect salary, as does having specialized knowledge or skills.
-Jobs requiring a master’s degree or a PhD pay more than those jobs that don’t.

 Job duties and responsibilities: Employees who direct programs and supervise others typically earn more than employees who have fewer responsibilities.

 Nonprofit type: Compensation levels vary from one nonprofit to the next.
 Organizations providing health services, for example, typically have higher salary levels than arts organizations.